AT&SF Los Angeles Division - Olin Dirks

 Virginian & Western RR - Gordon Todd

-New to OSOmaha in 2023, the V&W is a fictional merger of the Virginian Railroad and the Norfolk & Western Railroad set in late 1950s (the time of actual merger).
-It features late steam and early diesels in both mountainous and industrial scenery.
+New to OSOmaha in 2023, the V&W is a fictional merger of the Virginian Railroad and the Norfolk & Western Railroad set in

 [More Info]